nikhilreddy6547/random-battle-tooltip/README.md

 ------------------------------------------------------------------------

 To activate the tooltip, go to back to the snippet.
 Right-click the file "Script snippet #1" (or whatever you named it) and hit run.
-The tooltip will remain activated until the tab is closed.
+The tooltip will remain activated for all random battle games until the Google Chrome tab is closed.
+Closing the tab does not delete the snippet.

 Issues
 ------------------------------------------------------------------------

 Sometimes you will see "No viable sets found!"
-This is usually normal behavior if the server randomly assigns a pokemon a set.
+This is usually normal behavior if the pokemon is unconventional (like Shuckle).
-However if you see an invalid number or negative number, please report the issue at GitHub.
+However if you see this for a somewhat conventional pokemon (like Bisharp) or see an invalid number or negative number, report the issue at GitHub.